typelevel/Laika/docs/07-reference/01-standard-directives.md

 Can only be used in block elements in text markup.

 A callout is a decorated block element that stands out from the surrounding paragraphs.
-When using the Helium theme it will be rendered as shown in the screenshot below.

-@:todo(add screenshot)

 In markup the directive simply surrounds the content of the callout: